 Itchy skin, or pruritus, can have many causes, and most are harmless.
-However, itchy skin can also be a symptom of certain types of cancer or a side effect of some cancer treatments.
+However, itchy skin can also be a symptom of certain types of cancer, such as skin and liver cancer.

 The sensation of itchy skin can be irritating and uncomfortable.
 Also, repeated scratching can lead to complications, such as open sores and wounds that are painful and increase the risk of infection.